Medical Interventions You Might Need During Pushing - Baby Chick

 The girl lies in the birthplace with contractions and epidural anesthesia

-An epidural is a spinal anesthetic given to mothers during childbirth to relieve pain.
-Epidurals are the most common type of pain relief used during childbirth in the U.S. Epidurals are usually administered when the cervix is dilated to 4-5 centimeters and given by an anesthesiologist.
+An epidural is a spinal anesthetic that mothers receive during childbirth to relieve pain.4 Epidurals are the most common type of pain relief used during childbirth in the United States.4,5 They’re usually administered when the cervix is dilated to 4-5 centimeters and given by an anesthesiologist.
 Intravenous (IV) fluids will be started before an epidural is placed.
-An obstetrician or nurse anesthetist will administer the epidural through the IV/catheter process.
+An obstetrician or nurse anesthetist will administer the epidural through the IV/catheter process.4

 I used an epidural with both of my deliveries.
-My daughters were delivered just fine, my recovery was normal, and both my daughters breastfed beautifully.
+I delivered my daughters just fine, my recovery was normal, and both my daughters breastfed beautifully.
 For the birth of my first child, I had written in my birth plan that I didn’t want an epidural.
 But I never regretted getting one once my pain reached levels I couldn’t handle without medicine.
 Each woman is different, however.
-Making a birth plan with your specific preferences and goals for delivery—and then being okay if they need to change—can be a helpful way to make your birthing process smoother.
+Making a birth plan with your specific preferences and goals for delivery — and then being okay if they need to change — can be a helpful way to make your birthing process smoother.

 Illustration of an episiotomy

-Generally, an episiotomy is not needed in a healthy birth without any complications.
+Generally, a mother doesn’t need an episiotomy in a healthy birth without any complications.
 But suppose there are complications during delivery that endanger the mother or baby.
-In that case, an episiotomy may be needed to ensure a faster delivery or to protect the child’s safety.
+In that case, the mother may need an episiotomy to ensure a faster delivery or protect the child’s safety.7

 Pregnant mother in bed at hospital with fetal monitoring bands around her before giving birth